Some College

 Some College is a percentage

-Some College is the percentage of the population ages 25-44 with some post-secondary education, such as enrollment in vocational/technical school, junior college, or 4-year college.
+Some College is the percentage of the population ages 25-44 with some post-secondary education, such as enrollment in vocational/technical school, junior college, or four-year college.
 It includes individuals who pursued education following high school but did not receive a degree as well as those who attained degrees.

 Caution should be used when comparing these estimates across years